 - Outdoor wheels are heavier than indoor wheels.

-- Street and aggressive skating is better with heavier softer wheels.
+- Street and aggressive skating are better with heavier softer wheels.

-- Indoor skating and figure skating is better with lighter wheels.
+- Indoor skating and figure skating are better with lighter wheels.

 - Speed skating is better with larger wheels.